 “The Internet of Things blurs the boundaries between the digital and physical worlds, customers and algorithms, incidental artificial intelligence and collective intelligences.
 What does this great responsibility mean for us now – and in the future?” ask Masie.

 This computer scientist is renowned for his ability to deconstruct and simplify IoT, AI and the “most popular of bandied-about-expressions 4IR.
 He describes the first 2 as “the two greatest superpowers humans have ever possessed”.
-He has lived and thrived in a world of disruption for more than 25 years, having been closely involved in such pre-eminent ICT companies as Telkom, Dimension Data, Novell and Google.
+Stafford He has lived and thrived in a world of disruption for more than 25 years, having been closely involved in such pre-eminent ICT companies as Telkom, Dimension Data, Novell and Google.
 His passion for technology led to him being appointed to senior executive positions at Novell USA (based in Utah for 7 years) and thereafter at Novell South Africa.

 Masie’s keynote presentations are applicable to any audience because technology is a transversal matter, irrespective of industry or theme.
 He morphs his content and approach depending on the audience and clients’ expectations.
 From deeply insightful and technical presentations to academics – requiring intellectual provocation – to an international telecommunications enterprise seeking to “wake up” their organisation to the present-day realities of change and innovation.

 He was responsible for establishing Google’s presence in South Africa.
 He led their team in launching the African versions of Google Search, Adwords, Google Maps and Streetview as well as the local version of YouTube – in other words, the Southern African Google business eco-system and strategy.

-After leaving Google in 2010, he founded several fintech businesses and has since established several technology start-ups which have expanded globally.
+After leaving Google in 2010, he founded several fintech businesses and has since established several technology start-ups that have expanded globally.
 Two of these were the ‘Payment Pebble®’ and ‘Payment Blade®’ which he invented and which were launched via ABSA in South Africa and ANZ Bank in Australia and New Zealand.
 They are presently being launched throughout the Asia Pacific region.

 One of his recently-founded companies raised capital via an international venture capital firm and also the USA based Visa Inc (who also acquired an equity stake).
 This project is one of the largest technology startup capital-raises in the SA technology sector.